SaiKiranCVN/Flappy-Bird/README.md

-# flappy-bird-assets
+# Flappy-Bird

-Assets to develop the Flappy Bird Game
+This is the game, before I implement AI.